-St. Fintan's BNS is a school with 5 mainstream classroom teachers, all boys, catholic primary school located in the town of Mountrath, Co.
+St. Fintan's BNS is an all boys, Catholic, DEIS Band 1 primary school located in the town of Mountrath, Co.
 Laois.
 The school was built in 1976.
 We take pupils from Junior Infants to 6th class.
-We currently have an enrolment of 96 boys and a staff of 5 teachers, 2 SET teachers, 2 ASD class teachers, 1 HSCL, 5 SNA's and 3 ancillary staff.
+We currently have 5 mainstream class teachers, 3 SET teachers, 2 ASD class teachers, 1 HSCL, 5 SNA's and 3 ancillary staff.

 We strive for success in Education but also put a big emphasis on: